paveloom-d/dev/README.md

 }
 ```

-To build the image, execute the following in the root directory:
+To build the image, execute the following in the repository's root directory:

 ```bash
 docker build -t image --squash .